yuribodo/my-startups/README.md

 - **TailwindCSS**: A utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and more to style your websites without leaving your HTML.
 - **React-Router-Dom**: A routing library for React, enabling navigation among views.
 - **Jest**: A delightful JavaScript Testing Framework with a focus on simplicity.
+- **Next.js**: A React framework that enables server-side rendering and static site generation, offering fast performance and SEO benefits.
+It also includes features like file-based routing, API routes, and built-in CSS and JavaScript bundling.
+- **shadcn**: A UI component library for React that provides accessible and customizable components styled with TailwindCSS, allowing for quick and consistent UI development.

 ### Backend